Skip to main content

 • “The humor is everywhere, and it's half god-awful puns, and the other half is reference humor.
 For example, they made a character that looks like Ash named Ashton, isn't that funny?
 They literally make a Pickle Rick joke in the game too.
 It's just 'look, you recognize that, right?
 We made a character that looks like Indiana Jones, that's funny, right?'”

-• “The dialogue is genuinely cringey, filled with attempts at humor that fall flat.
-The reliance on puns and pop culture references feels forced and unoriginal.”
+• “The dialogue is genuinely cringey, filled with humor that falls flat.
+It relies heavily on puns and references that feel forced and unoriginal.”

 • replayability